ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Methodology

 \subsection{Adaptive Constraint Construction}

 Long-form generation instructions are often open-ended and under-specified, requiring models to not only address explicit requests but also to infer and fulfill a wide range of implicit expectations related to logical flow, depth of analysis, and completeness.
 Therefore, to facilitate fine-grained, adaptive evaluation of such tasks, ACE-RL employs a pipeline that automatically deconstructs a high-level user instruction into a checklist of verifiable constraints.
 This procedure transforms the ambiguous goal of a long-form generation instruction into a set of concrete, measurable objectives that can directly guide the RL process.
-We employ Qwen3-235B-A22B for constraint checklist generation, ensuring consistency with our data preparation stage.

-Given an instruction, we prompt the LLM to act as an instruction analyst.
-The model identifies both the explicit requirements directly stated by the user and the implicit expectations beyond the literal instruction.
-These requirements are then reformulated into a series of clear, distinct, and verifiable items to form a complete constraint checklist.
-For instance, a user request for a detailed disk topology design (Figure \ref{example}) contains explicit requirements (highlighted in red) that can be directly extracted.
-Furthermore, the implicit expectation, like effective topology for future expansion (highlighted in green), is also important for a comprehensive answer.
-Therefore, by identifying and integrating both explicit and implicit constraints, this procedure provides a robust foundation for reward modeling and ensures the RL process is tightly aligned with the specific demands of users.
-The detailed prompt and cases of instruction-checklist pairs are provided in Appendix A and Appendix B, respectively.
+We mainly focus on the following three dimensions:

+\paragraph{Content Completeness} This dimension focuses on ensuring the generated output thoroughly addresses all components of the user's instruction.
+Constraints are generated to verify the inclusion of all explicitly requested topics, entities, key arguments, or questions posed in the prompt.
+Beyond explicit requests, this dimension also accounts for implicit expectations regarding the depth and breadth of information.
+These constraints measure whether the model has provided a comprehensive and factually grounded response that directly fulfills the core informational goals of the task.

+\paragraph{Structural Logic} Long-form generation typically requires global structural organization and coherent logical progression across paragraphs.
+To capture this dimension, we generate constraints that describe the expected macro-structure, like introduction–body–conclusion or problem–analysis–solution, and the necessary coverage of key subtopics.
+This dimension explicitly targets common failure modes in long-form generation, such as drifting off-topic, repeating content, or failing to reach a conclusion.

+\paragraph{Stylistic Formatting} Different long-form tasks demand distinct stylistic and formatting properties.
+The constraint checklist thus includes items for tone (e.g., formal, conversational, narrative), narrative perspective, and domain-specific style (e.g., legal, academic, journalistic).
+It also specifies formatting requirements such as the presence of section headings, bullet lists, citations, or code blocks when applicable.